Thank You Sponsors!

 Support the LeadingAge California PAC

 As the only Political Action Committee in Sacramento representing nonprofits and the full continuum of care, your contribution will help ensure that LeadingAge California members are visible and clearly heard among lawmakers.
-The LeadingAge California PAC is a crucial component of the association’s advocacy effort and will help to advance a public policy agenda that places nonprofit providers on the forefront of an increasingly complex political environment.
+The LeadingAge California PAC is a crucial component of the association’s advocacy effort and will help to support candidates that advance a public policy agenda that places nonprofit providers on the forefront of an increasingly complex political environment.

 Make a contribution online